LSI (Latent Semantic Indexing) is a way that search engines understand whether your content is really on-topic and in-depth or just spam.

 3. It picks out the words and phrases with the highest keyword density and uses those to determine what the article is about (in essence, the article is assigned a “relevancy score”).
 So for our “desktop PC cases” example, if it finds a high keyword density of “desktop PC cases” then it knows to expect high densities of other related terms (LSI terms), like: ATX, cooling, power supply, motherboard, gaming case, custom case, etc…

 The search engines know what related terms to expect for any given keyword; they have gotten pretty smart.
 So if they expect to see certain related keywords in the article but they don’t find those keywords, they assign it a lower relevancy score.
-This directly impacts where that article will rank in the search engines when someone searches for your target keyword.
+This directly impacts where that article will rank in the search engine results page(SERP) when someone searches for your target keyword.

 LSI is a key concept in SEO (search engine optimization).
-Search engine algorithms are always improving, and right now they are rewarding content that has a good balance of LSI terms with the main keyword of the article.
-So if your plan is to use the content that you write to build a Website, optimize that Website for SEO, and monetize the traffic that comes to the Website, it’s important that your articles have a good mix of LSI terms.
+Other search engines are always improving, and right now they are rewarding content that has a good balance of LSI terms with the main keyword of the article.
+So if your plan is to use & creating content that you write to build a Website, optimize that Website for SEO, and monetize the traffic that comes to the Website, it’s important that your articles have a good mix of LSI terms.
 So when I read articles, I read them from two different perspectives:

 1. Human (Does it read well?)